jonassode/Alpha-Frontiers-Hexarealm/README.md

 The solution?
 Alpha Frontiers Hexarealm!

 # Goal
-The goal for this mod is that when you are playing Alpha Frontiers using the Hexarealm tileset it feels like a consistent sci-fi experience
+The goal for this mod is that when you are playing Alpha Frontiers using the Hexarealm tileset it feels like a consistent sci-fi experience, exploring and colonising an alien planet.

 # Process
 I'm going to start with the terrain tiles as that'll make the most difference.